-The close spacing between buildings is an important element of the downtown area's density.
+The close spacing between buildings is an important element of the street character.
 Typically, side yards are very narrow.
 Zoning laws stipulate the side yard setback; they regulate how close your building can be to your side property lines, and thus, the size of your side yard.
 Designs for new construction should observe the overall rhythm of building spacing along the street.